Northern High School

 What To Bring When Purchasing Permit

--Completed “NHS Student Parking Application”, found on school website (NHS Home Page<Students<Student Parking<link for application).
-Ensure the student and parent have signed and dated, indicating both have reviewed the parking rules and regulations.
+-Completed “NHS Student Parking Application”, found on school website and enclosed in letter.
+Make sure the student and parent have signed and dated, indicating both have reviewed the parking rules and regulations.

 -Photocopy of valid NC Driver’s License